dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 ### Act II

-Suspicious of these results, Richardson and colleagues took the same data, calculated the percentage of women among STEM graduates, and got completely different numbers.
+Suspicious of these results, Richardson and colleagues took the same data, calculated the percentage of women among STEM graduates, and got... completely different numbers.
 They—I think—contacted the journal, which led to a [corrigendum](https://doi.org/10.1177%2F0956797619892892) from Stoet and Geary in late 2019.
 This clarified what's on the x-axis in the above graph:

 > The propensity of women to graduate with STEM degrees was *a*/(*a + b*), where *a* is the percentage of women who graduate with STEM degrees (relative to all women graduating) and *b* is the percentage of men who graduate with STEM degrees (relative to all men graduating).